mah0001/metadata-editor-docs-v2/translators.md

 The Metadata Editor was designed in compliance with internationalization best practice.
 The software can easily be translated to other languages by any user, using the translation tool provided.

 If the application is not available in your language, you may cerate a translation using a user interface.
-This requires administrator privileges.
-If you have been assiged a role as administrator, the *Site administration* item will appear in the menu that opens when you click on your name.
+This requires System administrator privileges.
+If you have been assiged a role as System administrator, the *Site administration* item will appear in the menu that opens when you click on your name.
 Clisk on *Settings* then select *Translate* in the *Site administration* main menu.

 ME_UG_v1-0-0_translation_site_administration_menu.png